-In June 2006, the residency program (along with all of its sponsored sub-specialty fellowship programs) again received full accreditation from the ACGME/Residency Review Committee for Internal Medicine.
-Our first self-study visit under the new accreditation system was completed in summer 2018.
+In June 2018, the residency program (along with all of its sponsored subspecialty fellowship programs) received full 10-year accreditation without citations from the ACGME Review Committee for Internal Medicine.

 Five key principles drive the program’s success in training top-notch physicians:

 Training is optimized when expert full-time faculty work closely with residents to care for a wide variety of patients.

 The MedStar Washington Hospital Center’s Department of Medicine employs more than one hundred full time physicians to teach in the internal medicine residency and fellowship training programs.
 Members of the faculty are skilled and experienced clinicians who have chosen to teach residents and fellows as a large part of their daily activities.
 The benefits of a dedicated teaching faculty are enhanced by the diversity of the patient population.
 Residents routinely care for patients with a vast array of common and rare medical conditions.

 Training includes a variety of outpatient and inpatient venues.